Refusal Logic™ The Missing Gear in AI Governance

 In enterprise AI, the illusion of progress is often confused with momentum.
 Tools get deployed.
 Systems move.
 But what governs whether they should?

-Refusal Logic™ is the upstream constraint Thinking OS™ installs before systems form.
+Refusal Logic™ is the upstream constraint Thinking OS™ installs before actions execute.
 It is not caution.
 It is not policy.
 It is the structural layer that licenses motion — or blocks it — based on alignment with what must endure.

 Most architectures govern for permission.
 Thinking OS™ governs for omission.
 That is: what shouldn’t move, even if it can.